zhonghan721/tp/docs/DeveloperGuide.md

 8. If the user is not logged in, a `CommandException` will be thrown.
 9. If the status was provided, the status is added as a filter.
 10. If the customer id was provided, the customer id is added as a filter.
-11. If the date was provided, the date is added as a expected delivery date filter.
+11. If the date was provided, the date is added as an expected delivery date filter.
 12. The delivery list will be filtered by the filters created, if any.
 13. If the sort was provided, the sort provided is added as the sort.
 By default, a descending order sort is added as a sort.